 Low cost cameras and networking hardware make a new class of sensor networks viable, namely, visual sensor networks (VSNs), where visual information is captured at one or several cameras and processed and transmitted through several network nodes, until the useful information reaches a central unit.
-Such systems can have both industrial and consumer applications, including supervision and surveillance systems, and remote monitoring, or as components for autonomous systems, like automotive navigation [1], [2].
-VSNs, however, differ from more traditional sensor networks, where the transmission of sensed information requires little bandwidth and the complexity of the information processing is rather low.
-VSNs may instead capture high bitrate video sequences, and information processing is performed locally in the network in order to deliver only useful information to the sink node.
-The information processing needed for visual analysis, such as for tracking and for object recognition, is however computationally intensive even using state-of-the-art algorithms like FAST and BRISK [3], [4].
+VSNs differ from traditional sensor networks, where the transmission of sensed information requires little bandwidth and the complexity of the information processing is rather low.
+VSNs may instead capture high bitrate video sequences, requiring in-network processing in order to reduce the amount of data which is delivered to the sink node.
+The information processing needed for visual analysis, such as for tracking and for object recognition is, however, computationally intensive even using state-of-the-art algorithms like FAST and BRISK [1], [2].